davidtkramer/typical-data/README.md

 ## Credits

 - The factory DSL is modeled after the [Factory Bot](https://github.com/thoughtbot/factory_bot) gem.
+- The factory builder callback notation is based on the [Redux Toolkit](https://redux-toolkit.js.org/api/createreducer) `createReducer` helper.
 - The idea for an in-memory database composed of factories came from [Mirage JS](https://miragejs.com/).